-Students choose a thesis (33 total hours required) or non-thesis option (39 total hours required) and one of two tracks - Functional Foods or Nutritional Science.
+Students choose a thesis (33 total hours required) or non-thesis option (39 total hours required).
 All students must take the core courses listed below and pass a comprehensive exam.

 Core Courses (21 hours)

-Thesis Option Students take 12 hours in addition to the core, including 6 hours of electives and 6 hours of thesis (NUTR 5399A and NUTR 5399B), and 3 hours of FCS 5311-Statistics.
+Thesis Option Students take 12 hours in addition to the core, including 3 hours of electives, 6 hours of thesis (NUTR 5399A and NUTR 5399B), and 3 hours of FCS 5311-Statistics.
 Electives are chosen in consultation with the thesis advisor.

 Non-thesis Option Students take 18 hours of electives chosen in consultation with graduate advisor.
 Any Texas State Graduate Minor may be chosen to fulfill elective hours.

-Students with limited science background must also complete the following courses before their application will be considered.
+Applicants with limited science background must complete the following courses before their application will be considered.
 Laboratory sections should accompany each course:

 Apply online at https://www.applytexas.org/adappc/gen/c_start.WBX ($40 application fee required).
-In addition, the following documents must be submitted directly to The Graduate College by mail or electronically (http://www.gradcollege.txstate.edu/rqmt.html):
+In addition, the following documents must be submitted via GADU http://www.gradcollege.txstate.edu/submission_info.html#docs

 Graduate Assistantships are awarded competitively to students interested in assisting faculty with research and teaching/grading responsibilities.
 Assistantships can be either full-time (20 hours/week) or half time (10 hours/week).
 Each semester, the Graduate Coordinator will solicit applications prior to the start of the semester.
 Selection is based on interest and capabilities to perform specific duties with the Graduate Faculty.
 Requirements are unconditional admission to the MS in Human Nutrition and registration for 9 graduate credits.
 International and out-of-state GAs who are appointed to a full-time position pay in-state tuition.

 Faculty who have funded research projects may also hire GAs to assist with specific research projects.
 These faculty recruit and hire their research assistants independently.

 The MS and Dietetic Internship (DI) are separate programs.
-Applicants to the MS program who are interested in obtaining the Registered Dietitian (RD) credential are encouraged to apply for admission to the Texas State Dietetic Internship (DI).
+Applicants to the MS program who are interested in obtaining the Registered Dietitian (RD) credential are encouraged to apply for admission to the Texas State DI.
 However, it is important to note that admission to the MS program does not guarantee acceptance into the Texas State DI.
 For more information on the DI, please visit: http://www.fcs.txstate.edu/degrees-programs/nutr/dietetics_program.html